andrewosh/layerdrive/README.md

 #### Copy-on-Write Layer
 Before a layerdrive is committed, all pending changes are written to a temporary directory.
 Any files already in the layerdrive (having been modified in one of the layer archives) will be copied to the temporary directory whenever they're first modified.

 On commit, a new layer archive is created out of the temporary directory, and a metadata archive that references this new layer is created.
-Currently this is a finalizing operation -- no additional operations can be performed on the layerdrive after the commit.
 Once committed, the layerdrive's key is set to the new metadata archive's key.

+_Note: As of now, committing is finalizing -- no additional operations can be performed on the layerdrive post-commit_

 #### Metadata Archive
 The metadata archive is lightweight -- it contains two files of interest: